 Work Days: Typically 8:30-5pm, up to 2 evenings depending on site need

 Desired Skills, Attitudes, and Experience: Strong interpersonal and facilitation skills Comfort with a patient-centered approach that allows the patient's desires around behavioral change to inform the plan of care Clinical skills or aptitude in problem-solving and behavioral change strategies, including Motivational Interviewing and Behavioral Activation Ability to serve as a critical liaison to facilitate connections between people in a collaborative role Ability to provide accurate feedback about alcohol/drug use without judgment or discomfort Ability to advocate on another's behalf Ability and willingness to function independently and proactively in a primary health care setting Ability to maintain a professional stance if conflicts arise with other staff Flexibility to adapt to interruptions, unexpected additions to schedule.
-Preference given to applicants who speak Spanish, Portuguese or Haitian Creole.
+Ability to speak Brazilian Portuguese strongly desired.
 Effective use of the Internet and Microsoft Office programs such as Word, Excel, PowerPoint and Google Suite Excellent communication skills in English.[cha051414]